up-n-running/Zoom-Integration-for-Events-Manager-Wordpress-Plugin/README.md

     <p>Your Zoom Link is: #_ZOOMURL </p>
 {/is_zoom_event_and_user_has_confirmed_booking}
 ```
+# Installation Instructions
+ - Just download upnrunning-eventman-extras.zip above
+ - Login to your wordpress wp-admin console
+ - On the left hand navigation menu Click Plugins --> Add new
+ - Click 'Upload Plugin' at the top
+ - Select the zip file
+ - Remember to contact me to tell me about your expoerience of installing & implementing - help flatten the curve!

 # Disclaimer for Wordpress Developers:
 100% Free - All i ask in return is that you feedback your expereince of using it and any issues you face.
 Even better join in and help me add new features :)